Harald-U/istio-on-minikube-handson/docs/exercise1.md

 which will assign 6 GB of RAM.

-**Note:** According to the [Istio documentation](https://istio.io/latest/docs/setup/platform-setup/minikube/) a Minikube instance with at least 4 virtual CPUs and 16 GB of RAM is required.
+**NOTE 2:** According to the [Istio documentation](https://istio.io/latest/docs/setup/platform-setup/minikube/) a Minikube instance with at least 4 virtual CPUs and 16 GB of RAM is required.
 I have tested this workshop with the smaller configuration and it works but of course will not win a price for high performance.

 ### 2 Install Istio